Working Papers

 countries also experience disproportionately higher sectoral value added in

-(and not direct productivity loss) is quantitatively the most important effect
+direct productivity loss) is quantitatively the most important effect of poor

 statistically undetected once we rely on data aggregated across the subsectors